SubscriptionConsumer

 That's all it takes to get started with the SubscriptionConsumer

 !
-You're now ready to test your implementation with mock data (see: our testing best-practices) and deploy your contracts.
+You're now ready to test your implementation with mock data (see testing best-practices) and deploy your contracts.

 Sane defaults